surajsureshkumar/Algorithms/README.md

-# This repository contains various algorithms and data structures
+# Algorithms and data structures

 This repository is OOPs implementation of algorithms in python with unit test cases.
+Feel free to clone the repository and dive into the code.

 ## 🤝 Contributing